3dreamengine/3DreamEngine/docu/settings.md

 ## weather
-The weather controlls sky color, clouds and if enabled the rain module.
+The weather controlls sky color, clouds and if enabled the rain module (currently disabled, WIP).
 Those functions has to be called after `setDaytime()`.

 ```lua